-About StateImpact OklahomaStateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS, KCCU, OETA and NPR.
+About StateImpact OklahomaStateImpact Oklahoma is a collaboration of KGOU, KOSU, KWGS and KCCU.
 Joe Wertz and Logan Layden travel the state to report on the intersection of government, industry, natural resources and the Oklahoma workforce.
 Read our reports and hear our stories on NPR member stations.

 Keep up to date with StateImpact Oklahoma by subscribing to our email updates:

-Support Provided By:StateImpact Oklahoma is funded with grants from NPR, the Ethics and Excellence in Journalism Foundation, the Kirkpatrick Foundation, the Kerr Foundation, and private contributions from listeners and readers.
+Support Provided By:StateImpact Oklahoma is funded with a grant from the Ethics and Excellence in Journalism Foundation, and private contributions from listeners and readers.
+A major donor is offering a challenge gift that will match individual financial contributions to StateImpact Oklahoma on a one-to-one basis.
+Make your pledge here.

 StateImpact Network News